Low-alcohol beer: Near beer

-Originally, "near beer" was a term for malt beverages containing little or no alcohol (less than 0.5% ABV), which were mass-marketed during Prohibition in the United States.
+"Near beer" was a term for malt beverages containing little or no alcohol (less than 0.5% ABV), which were mass-marketed during Prohibition in the United States.
 Near beer could not legally be labeled as "beer" and was officially classified as a "cereal beverage".
-The public, however, almost universally called it "near beer".

 The most popular "near beer" was Bevo, brewed by the Anheuser-Busch company.
 The Pabst company brewed "Pablo", Miller brewed "Vivo", and Schlitz brewed "Famo".
 Many local and regional breweries stayed in business by marketing their own near-beers.
 By 1921, production of near beer had reached over 300 million US gallons (1 billion L) a year (36 L/s).

 A popular illegal practice was to add alcohol to near beer.
 The resulting beverage was known as spiked beer or needle beer, so called because a needle was used to inject alcohol through the cork of the bottle or keg.

 Food critic and writer Waverley Root described the common American near beer as "such a wishy-washy, thin, ill-tasting, discouraging sort of slop that it might have been dreamed up by a Puritan Machiavelli with the intent of disgusting drinkers with genuine beer forever."

 In the early 2010s, major breweries began experimenting with mass-market non-alcoholic beers to counter with declining alcohol consumption amid growing preference for craft beer, launching beverages like Anheuser-Busch's Budweiser Prohibition Brew, launched in 2016.

 A drink similar to "near beer", "bjórlíki" was quite popular in Iceland before alcoholic beer was made legal in 1989.
 The Icelandic variant normally consisted of a shot of vodka added to a half-a-litre glass of light beer.

 Small beer

 Small beer (also, small ale) is a beer/ale that contains very little alcohol.
 Sometimes unfiltered and porridge-like, it was a favored drink in Medieval Europe and colonial North America as opposed to the often polluted water and the expensive beer used for festivities.
 Small beer was also produced in households for consumption by children and servants.

 However, small beer/small ale can also refer to a beer made of the "second runnings" from a very strong beer (e.g., scotch ale) mash.
 These beers can be as strong as a mild ale, depending on the strength of the original mash.
-(Drake's 24th Anniversary Imperial Small Beer was expected to reach above 9.5% abv.)
 This was done as an economy measure in household brewing in England up to the 18th century and is still done by some homebrewers.
 One commercial brewery, San Francisco's Anchor Brewing Company, also produces their Anchor Small Beer using the second runnings from their Old Foghorn Barleywine.
 The term is also used derisively for commercially produced beers which are thought to taste too weak.

 Non-alcoholic beer

+As more people consume non-alcoholic beverages for health reasons, social reasons, or because they want to enjoy the taste of beer without the effects of alcohol, the global non-alcoholic beer market was expected to double by 2024 from the level in 2018.